dirkkelly/dirkkelly/content/philosophy/christmas-for-communists.md

 {{< youtube HUzCglAAorw >}}

-All of these resources remind us that this is a time for sharing with others, and that real joy comes from doing and working for good.
+All of these resources remind us that this is a time for sharing with others, and that real joy comes from doing and working for good, as Kropotkin says

+> Struggle so that all may live this rich, overflowing life.
+And be sure that in this struggle you will find a joy greater than anything else can give.

 ![](/uploads/2018/12/26/kropotkin-christmas.jpeg)